 by Mat Marrash

-Interested yet?
+DO IT AT HOME - Interested yet?
 Well just in case you’re still on the fence about chemistry, materials, and space, don’t be.
 If you currently process your own B&W film, you’ve got almost all the supplies you need.
-If not, you’ll need a daylight processing tank such as a Patterson tank, a thermometer, and film squeegee, capable of handling whatever size films you plan on processing.
-Next, head over to the FPP to find home E-6 kits right in The FPP On-Line Store ( https://filmphotographyproject.com/store/unicolor-rapid-e6-slide-development-kit ) Don’t be scared, it is $30, but treat it nicely, and it’ll reward you with months of quality slides.
+If not, you’ll need a daylight processing tank such as a Two-Reel tank, a thermometer, and film squeegee, capable of handling whatever size films you plan on processing.
+Next, head over to the FPP on-line store to pick up our E6 Home Chemistry Kit.
+Don’t be scared, it is $31, but treat it nicely, and it’ll reward you with months of quality slides.
 Alongside the chemistry, if you don’t already, you’ll also need some 1 Quart Bottles, to keep the chemistry as oxygen tight as possible during storage.
 Lastly, and most important, is warm water.
 If your sink, shower, or tub has the ability to give you a modest, warm bath, you’re all set.
 If it can maintain said warm water within +/- 1 degree Fahrenheit, so much the better.